Spite and malice

-Spite and Malice, also known as Cat and Mouse or Screw Your Neighbor, is a traditional card game for two or more players.
-It is a reworking of the late 19th century Continental game Crapette and is a form of competitive solitaire, with a number of variations that can be played with two or three regular decks of cards.
-It is descended from Russian Bank.
+Spite and malice, also known as cat and mouse, is a relatively modern American card game for two or more players.
+It is a reworking of the late 19th-century Continental game crapette, also known as Russian bank, and is a form of competitive solitaire, with a number of variations that can be played with two or three regular decks of cards.

+It had a "well-deserved following" during the 1970s when bridge expert Easley Blackwood saw it being played on a cruise ship and subsequently published its rules.
+According to David Parlett, the game is a reworking of an old 19th-century patience called crapette or Russian bank, but he also identifies three early English patiences by Mary Whitmore Jones – carbouche, obstruction, and dowager's patience – which bear a "remarkable similarity" to spite and malice.

 A commercial variation sold by Hasbro is called Spite and Malice; a variation sold by Mattel is called Skip-Bo.